 There are four types of vaccine:

-- Inactivated vaccines: Vaccines with killed microorganisms are called inactivated vaccine.
-These provide weaker response when compared with live attenuated vaccine.
+- Inactivated vaccines: Vaccines with killed microorganisms are called inactivated vaccines.
+These provide weaker responses when compared with live attenuated vaccines.
 These vaccines require booster doses to maintain immunity.
-Inactivated vaccine include Hepatitis A, Flu shot, Polio shot and Rabies.
+Inactivated vaccines include Hepatitis A, Flu shot, Polio shot and Rabies.

 - Toxoid vaccines: Toxoid vaccines contain toxin produced by the microorganisms.
 The immunity obtained by vaccination with toxoid vaccine is directed against the toxin of the bacteria or virus.
 Examples of toxoid vaccine are Diptheria and Tetanus Vaccine.

 Different countries have developed their own immunization schedule based on prevalent infections, vaccine availability and at risk population.
 Nepal Government has been implementing National Immunization Programme through Child Health Division of Department of Health Services (DoHS).
 Children under 5 years of age and pregnant ladies are routinely vaccinated.

 Following are the vaccines routinely administered in Nepal.